Folklore, Feminism, and Sea-Maidens: A Mythic Evening with Nalo Hopkinson

 arts + culture

-We welcome you to enjoy this wide-ranging conversation between Nalo Hopkinson & Valérie d.
-Walker, as these two multidimensional artists discuss the realms of myth, story, wonder, beauty and rigour that inspire their creativity across genres, forms and worlds.
+We hope you enjoyed this wide-ranging conversation between Nalo Hopkinson & Valérie d.
+Walker, as these two multidimensional artists discussed the realms of myth, story, wonder, beauty and rigour that inspire their creativity across genres, forms and worlds.

 Nalo Hopkinson is a Jamaican-born author living in Canada.
 Her novels and short fiction have received the World Fantasy Award, the Sturgeon Award, the Sunburst Award for Canadian literature of the fantastic, and the Nebula Award, among others.
 In 2021, Science Fiction Writers of America gave her the Damon Knight Memorial “Grand Master’ Award for her contributions to the genre and the community.
 She is the first woman of African descent and the youngest person to date to receive this award.
 Hopkinson is currently a professor in the School of Creative Writing of the University of British Columbia.